 Health Benefits of Raisins for Babies

-- They can be highly valuable for a good mental and physical development of your baby as they have minerals like phosphorus, calcium and potassium.
+- They can be highly valuable for the mental and physical development of your baby as they have minerals like phosphorus, calcium and potassium.

 - Consuming dried grapes has proved to help improve memory because it nourishes the brain.

-- The high fibre content of raisins is an excellent laxative and will promote proper digestion.
+- The high fibre content of raisins is an excellent laxative and promotes proper digestion.

 - Raisins also help in maintaining the acid-alkaline balance in the baby’s body.